shijingl/Restaurant_Review/README.md

 # Restuarant Reviews
 ---
 ## Project Overview
-This restaurant review is a fully-responsive, accessible, mobile-friendly web application that some offline use.
+This restaurant review is a fully-responsive, accessible, mobile-friendly web application that support some offline use.
 Please [Click Here](https://shijingl.github.io/Restaurant_Review/) for a live demo.

 ## Project Assets
 #### 1. HTML File